njbbaer/unicorn-remote/README.md

-# unicorn-remote
+# Unicorn Remote
-Control your Unicorn HAT from a web interface
+Control your Unicorn HAT LED matrix from the web